Handling guilt the right way.

-Stop feeling guilty now, you’re a good person that’s done your best in extremely difficult, horrendous circumstances, it’s ok.
+Stop feeling guilty now.
+You’re a good person that’s done your best in challenging, horrendous circumstances.
+It’s ok.

 When you feel guilty about having to do something for your own happiness, it stops you from doing something practical and right to change it.

-You need to stop finding reasons for not cutting them out, I feel mean their mother, father, brother, sister third cousin twice removed never did me any harm, I’m going to look like a horrible person.
+You need to stop finding excuses for not cutting them out, things like I feel mean their mother, father, brother, sister, third cousin twice removed never did me any harm, I’m going to look like a horrible person.

-You need to have a different attitude, to any mistakes you’ve made, any reactions you made to the narcissist and you’re far from alone in reaction you need a different attitude to those misdeeds.
+You need to have a different attitude, to any mistakes you’ve made, any reactions you made to the narcissist, and you’re far from alone in reacting you need a different attitude to those misdeeds.

-Children are practical, those who’ve not learnt about guilt yet, yes they need to be taught about it so they don’t grow to harm others.
+Children are rather practical, those who’ve not learnt about guilt yet, (yes they need to be taught about it, so they don’t grow to harm others.)
 But you need to teach them and yourself to get practical about your guilt, for not listening to your instincts, for reacting, for going no contact, for anything and everything you feel guilty about within that relationship and after that relationship.

-If you’ve made a mistake, and either you feel ashamed of it, your ex-narcissist had made you feel ashamed, or you feel like you will be judged by others and you can not handle that because you feel ashamed and guilty.
+If you’ve made a mistake, and either you feel ashamed of it, the narcissist in your life had made you feel ashamed, or you feel like others will judge you and you can not handle that because you feel ashamed and guilty.